 You only need to use the purple shampoo a few times a week.
 (You don't want your colour to go too far the other way and turn purple, after all.)
 Alternate it with shampoos, conditioners and masques specifically for colour-treated hair but without the violet pigment.
 They'll help nourish it and ensure your locks look soft, healthy, hydrated and shiny.

 But there are tons of options out there—just look for the words "for colour-treated hair" on the label.

 Another thing you can do to protect your $150-a-pop blondification investment is to make another investment: in a good shower filter.
 Besides the fact that the chlorine and iron deposits in our water are probably not the nicest stuff to imbibe, they can also make colour fade and look dull.
 And the iron, specifically, can add to the reddish, brassy tones.

 It's a good idea to use a clarifying shampoo to get that shiz outta there, and then install a filter like the one I've been using from Jonathan Product:

-Seeing as I’ve been obsessed with it for years, I was overjoyed when they sent me one to try.
-It’s a two-step filter that takes out chlorine, synthetic chemicals and heavy metals, replacing them with healthy, pH-balanced potassium ions.
+It's a two-step filter that takes out chlorine, synthetic chemicals and heavy metals, replacing them with healthy, pH-balanced potassium ions.
 Both skin and hair feel softer and hair colour lasts longer—hooray!
-It should last about six months or so… you can also check out your local Home Depot or hardware store for similar options.
+It should last about six months or so.